jessebuckmann/sample_preparation_module/projects/Sample preparation module/README.md

+### Sample preperation module
-Sample preparation module folder of Roos and Jesse.
+by Roos and Jesse

-The Canvas is not finished yet.
+The Sample preperation module is a module that can be added to the off-grid lab box to enable users to prepare samples without contaminations in a well ventilated area.

+Main planned features:
+- ventilated
+- spill proof
+- air tight